eval4nlp/SharedTask2021/README.md

 Especially, the data contains _sentence-level_ scores and _word-level scores_.

-   - The sentence-level scores can be used to train a supervised model (if participants wish, they can also use unsupervised approaches like XMoverScore) indicating the similarity  between source and target sentences.
+   - The sentence-level scores can be used to train a supervised model indicating the similarity  between source and target sentences.
+If participants wish, they can also use unsupervised approaches like XMoverScore, i.e., they can ignore the sentence-level training scores.

    - The data also contains _word-level labels_.
 Word-level labels were derived by comparing the MT outputs with their post-edited versions based on the alignments provided by the TER tool.

-   - The word-level labels can be used for **exploratory purposes**, to estimate how well a model performs for word-level error prediction (in the absence of test data, which will be provided only in a later stage of the shared task).
+   - The word-level labels can be used for **exploratory purposes**, to estimate how well a model performs for word-level explainability (in the absence of test data, which will be provided only in a later stage of the shared task).
 If participants don't train their systems on word-level labels, they will be routed to the **constrained track**.

    - Alternatively, participants may train a system on the existing word-level annotations (**unconstrained track**).
 In this case, participants should be aware that the human annotations may be similar to the word-level annotations provided below in the test data, but there will not be a full correspondence (similar to a domain shift).